gost-dom/browser/docs/why-gost.md

   applications.
 - Web user interfaces has historically been an exception to this rule.
 - This is caused by the overhead and erraticness of browser automation.
-- Because of this, web UI is typically developed using a more traditional code-first approach, and some tests _might_ be added afterwards.
+- Because of this, web UI is typically developed using a more traditional production-code-first approach; _possibly_ adding a few tests afterwards.
 - Black box testring the user interface is a flawed strategy, as a system contains many use cases, not all of which are necessarily triggered through the user interface.